BeeBeeBethC/PP5-Cherry-Leaves/README.md

 # Portfolio Project 5 - Mildew Detection in Cherry Leaves

+---

+# Important Note

+Farmy and Foods is a ficticious, hypothetical agricultural company.
+Created to fulfill the requirements of **Specialisation Project - Portfolio Project 5 - Predictive Analytics** where predictive analytics can be applied in a real project in the workplace for Code Institute.

+In the real world, specifically in relation to the Non-Disclosure Agreement.
+This project would be conducted in a private repository and shared with only the relevant professionals.

+However for assessment purposes this portfolio project is in a public repository.

+---

 ## Dataset Content

-**Important Note**: Farmy and Foods is a ficticious, hypothetical agricultural company.
-Created to fulfill the requirements of **Specialisation Project - Portfolio Project 5 - Predictive Analytics** where predictive analytics can be applied in a real project in the workplace.for Code Institute.

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).

-- The dataset contains +4 thousand images taken from the client's crop fields.
-The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.
-The cherry plantation crop is one of the finest products in their portfolio, and the company is concerned about supplying the market with a compromised quality product.
+- The dataset contains 4208 images taken from the client's crop fields, which have been resized from 256px x 256px to 100px x 100px for efficient hosting.

+- The images show healthy cherry leaves and cherry leaves that have powdery mildew, a fungal disease that affects many plant species.

+---

 ## Business Requirements